markdingo/go-websocket-demo/README.md

 The main goal of this package is to demonstrate a performant and responsive websocket server implemented in go.
-At the time of writing the whole system including client, server and support modules adds up to less than 400 executable lines of code yet the server efficiently handles multiple clients, includes an extensible framework which allows the easy addition of new message types and actively deals with unresponsive clients.
+At the time of writing the whole system including client, server and support modules adds up to approximately 400 executable lines of code yet the server efficiently handles multiple clients, includes an extensible framework which allows the easy addition of new message types and actively deals with unresponsive clients.